10 Unbelievable Facts About Whales That Will Blow Your Mind

 #7: Killer whales are actually dolphins

 Orcas, also known as "killer whales," are the largest members of the dolphin family.
-They are the ocean's top predators, preying on a diverse range of marine species, including many fish species, penguins, seabirds, sea turtles, cephalopods, and marine mammals such as seals and even whales.
+They prey on a diverse range of marine species, including many fish species, penguins, seabirds, sea turtles, cephalopods, and marine mammals such as seals and even whales.
 Orcas have a striking appearance, with their black and white coloration and large size.

 They are also highly intelligent and have complex social structures.
 However, orcas are perhaps best known for their hunting behaviors.
 Using their powerful tails and large teeth, they work together to capture and kill their prey.
 Though they are revered by many humans, orcas are one of the few dolphin species that will attack and kill people.
 As a result, they have sometimes been referred to as "the wolves of the sea."